jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 strategy that simulating what other people usually say in similar situations.

 The goal of Facebook's experiment was train models that will be able to achieve some communication goals.
-(Machine translation in )
+This is in fact different from what we try to do in machine translation where we only model how sentences look like given the sentences in the source language.

 What actually happened was that the machines were able to find a code that may be efficient for negotiating about the price of apples, but does not resemble